hackf5/steeplejack/docs/MSYS2.md

 Notes:

+- `mingw-w64-ucrt-x86_64-clang` provides the Clang/LLVM compilers the CMake toolchain is configured to use.
 - `mingw-w64-ucrt-x86_64-glslang` provides the GLSL tools used to compile shaders during the build.
 - `mingw-w64-ucrt-x86_64-clang-tools-extra` provides `clang-format`, `clang-tidy`, and related tooling used by `./sj format` and `./sj lint`.